girmaneshir/GN_Data_Science/README.md

-# 📦 Streamlit App Starter Kit
+# 😎 Machine Learning App Starter Kit
 ```
-⬆️ (Replace above with your app's name)
+⬆️ This is machine learning app
 ```

 Description of the app ...